alibaba/formily/packages/react/docs/api/shared/Schema.md

 type SchemaReaction<Field = any> =
   | {
+      dependencies?: //The list of dependent field paths can only describe dependencies in dot paths, and supports relative paths
+      | Array<
+            | string //If it is an array contains string format, then it is also an array format when reading
+            | {
+                //If it is an array contains object format, then it is an object format when reading, but the name field is equivalent to an alias name?: string
+                type?: string
+                source?: string
+                property?: string
+              }
+          >
-      dependencies?: string[] | Record<string, string> //The list of dependent field paths can only describe dependencies in dot paths, and supports relative paths.
-If it is an array format, then it is also an array format when reading, if it is an object format , It is also an object format when reading, but the object format is equivalent to an alias when?: string | boolean //Linkage condition
+        | Record<string, string> //If it is an object format, It is also an object format when reading, but the key for object is equivalent to an alias
+      when?: string | boolean //Linkage condition
       target?: string //The field path to be operated, supports FormPathPattern path syntax, note: relative path is not supported! ! effects?: SchemaReactionEffect[] //Independent life cycle hook in active mode